 Sociable male

-I don't know about all GSW but our birds are reasonable sociable, there are some birds they will not be around but the smaller garden birds don't bother them, as you can see above, Long-tailed Tits and Tree Sparrows sharing the feeders.
+I don't know about all GSW but our birds are reasonably sociable, there are some birds they will not be around but the smaller garden birds don't bother them, as you can see above, Long-tailed Tits and Tree Sparrows sharing the feeders.

 Something I kept an eye out for early in the year was two birds arriving, kind of checking to see if the adults from last year will come back, I have no way of knowing if it is them but they're very familiar with the feeders and me being here.